hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

-You have to add `@Introspected` annotation to let micronaut plugin to preprocess bean validation annotations at compile time, and let Bean Validation works without any reflections APIs at runtime time.
+You have to add `@Introspected` annotation to let Micronaut plugin to preprocess bean validation annotations at compile time, thus Bean Validation will work without any Java Reflection APIs at runtime time.

+Add a `@Validated` on the `PostController` class to enable validation in the whole class.

-In the  `PostController`, add a `@Validated` on the class and a `@Valid` on the method argument.
+The add a `@Valid` on the method argument which presents the request body.

 ```java
 @Validated